 Zoom Registration - Require registration for documentation purposes Breakout Rooms - Create breakout rooms to offer healing space.
-Assign invitees a room but do not open rooms until it is needed Accessibility - If applicable, check ASL and other interpretation contacts are invited Private Chat - Remind the public that "private chat" is recorded on transcripts Care Team - Determine if a Care Team is needed and Protocol of Care Team (include a document with brief details about who they are) Victim Services Directory - One-sheet of services Apply Individual Personal Safety Plan and Follow-Up - If possible, send an email in advance that requests safety needs.
+Assign invitees a room but do not open rooms until it is needed Accessibility - If applicable, check ASL and other interpretation contacts are invited Private Chat - Remind the public that "private chat" is recorded on transcripts Care Team - Determine if a Care Team is needed and Protocol of Care Team (if needed, create a document that describes some details about them and make it available at event).

+Protocol - The Care Team will be comprised of cultural brokers, spiritual healers, restorative counselors, mental health professionals, etc. or well- trained volunteers who are equipped with culturally-relevant mental health support and de-escalation tactics.
+Victim Services Directory - VTRC One-sheet of services Apply Individual Personal Safety Plan and Follow-Up - If possible, send an email in advance that requests safety needs.
 See Appendix 1.
 Draft - Individual Safety Plan Purpose (Michele Olvera, Esq.)
+Safety Personnel - Determine needs for and contract with safety/security officials.
+Ex: Chocolate Thunder